auxfuse/Milestone1/README.md

 * Link to repo commit before restructure: <a href="https://github.com/auxfuse/Milestone1/tree/0a60fb53370c91c0688bd9a00bf0a867fc42f00c/css">CSS</a>
 * Link to repo commit after restructure: <a href="https://github.com/auxfuse/Milestone1/blob/244c5666c8f8ff33c0b3f21b88ee23c2b2312046/css/style.css">CSS file after Restructure</a>

-Other additional feedback from my mentor were to:
+Other additional feedback from my mentor was to:
-* remove the list-item icon that I originally had appearing after the Coaches Expertise sections list items, as this did not quite fit the overall aesthetic and generally provided a cluttered Design experience. <i>~ icon since removed</i>.
+* remove the list-item icon that I originally had appearing after the Coaches Expertise list-items, accompanying the list-item icon used before each line, as this did not quite fit the overall aesthetic and generally provided a cluttered Design experience. <i>~ icon since removed, leaving only the custom list style bullet before each line</i>.

 * lighten the call-to-action dark text to provide a more striking & eye-catching response as was the original intention for this CTA, to boost metrics for the Free introductory classes. <i>~ colour shade changed to ```#7f7f7f``` same as unhovered/inactive state colours of the Navbar headings/social media icons etc</i>.